Tips for Professional-Quality Results

 1 • Start out with popular and easy-to-grow crops.

 - Good starting choices include basil, dill, chives, cilantro, and parsley.

-- Our Herb Disks and matching containers provide a very easy way to start growing culinary herbs for retail sale.
+- Our Herb Disks and matching containers provide an easy way to get started with culinary herbs for retail sale.

 2 • Select varieties with demonstrated container performance.